PGM-19 Jupiter: Flight tests

 Taking the time to also fully rate the engine to 150,000 lbf, the new engine was first flown on AM-5 on 18 May 1958 from LC-26B, reaching a planned 1247 nmi.
 AM-5 also carried the real nose cone design, which separated from the rocket body, spun up the warhead, and separated to allow the warhead to continue on its own.
 The warhead section was equipped with a parachute and was recovered by the Navy some 28 nmi from its predicted splashdown point.

 AM-6B included both the production nose cone and the ST-90 INS during its launch from LC-26B on 17 July 1958.
-This time the Navy recovered it only 1.5 nmi from its planned splash down point 1241 nmi downrange.
+This time the Navy recovered it only 1.5 nmi from its planned splashdown point 1241 nmi downrange.
 AM-7 flew 1207 nmi on 27 August, testing a new solid fuel rocket for spinup, replacing the older hydrogen peroxide model.
 AM-9 was launched on 10 October, the first Jupiter to carry the fully functional turbine exhaust roll control system.
 The flight failed however; a pinhole leak in the thrust transducer area started a thrust section fire and loss of vehicle control.
-The Range Safety Officer destroyed the missile at T+49 seconds.
+The missile tumbled and broke up at T+49 seconds.

 Afterwards, there was only one more failure in the Jupiter program, AM-23 on 15 September 1959, which developed a leak in a nitrogen bottle that led to depressurization of the RP-1 tank and almost immediate loss of control at liftoff.
 The missile wobbled from side to side and the RP-1 tank began to break apart starting at T+7 seconds.
 The Jupiter flipped upside down, dumping out the contents of the RP-1 tank, followed by total vehicle breakup at T+13 seconds, just before the Range Safety Officer could issue the flight termination command.
 Flying debris struck and damaged a Juno II on the adjacent LC-5.
 This particular launch was carrying a biological nose cone with mice and other specimens (which did not survive).